whatagoodbot/miss-groupie/README.md

 - `!roomdopes` will tell you how many dopes (or 👍) given in the room
 - `!roomnopes` will tell you how many nopes (or 👎) given in the room
 - `!roomstars` will tell you how many stars (or ⭐️) given in the room
-- `!roomfavourite` will tell you which song got the highest score
+- `!roommostpopular` will tell you which song got the highest score
 - `!roomstats` will summarise all of the above into a single message

 #### User based